CloudGlance - Document Intelligence Platform

 UI gets out of the way

-Documents and outputs are the real focus.
+Documents and outputs remain the primary focus.

 Built for long work sessions

-Soft neutrals, stable spacing, low visual fatigue.
+Soft neutrals, stable spacing, and low visual fatigue.

 Spatial Awareness Principles

-Navigation that always shows "where you are"
+Navigation that always shows where you are

 Platform Breakdown